These little treats show up whenever Czechs throw a family party! They are called Obložené chlebíčky, or in English, open-faced sandwiches.

 Notes

-- Place the obložené chlebíčky sandwiches on a tray and wrap them in cling film so they don't dry out.
-Keep in the fridge.
-Remove the cling film before serving.
+- Arrange the obložené chlebíčky on a tray and cover them with plastic wrap to keep them from drying out.
+Store in the fridge and remove the wrap just before serving.

-- Open-faced sandwiches taste best when fresh.
-They are usually prepared on the same day they are served.
+- These open-faced sandwiches are best enjoyed fresh, so they are usually made on the same day they are served.

-- There is no strict rule on how the finished open-faced sandwiches should look.
-Decorate them as you fancy, enticing enough to take a bite.
+- There is no strict rule for how the sandwiches should look—decorate them however you like, making them as tempting as possible!

 My parents come from the Czech Republic, and these sandwiches were a mainstay on our New Year's Eve parties.
 Even as a small girl, my favorite was the garlic one.
 Now I make them (my husband even helps sometimes!) for New Year's Eve, and they're usually eaten in the first hour of the party.
 This is a really good recipe!